Snagnar/Factompiler/LANGUAGE_SPEC.md

 ## Memory System

-Memory in the DSL models **persistent state** using SR latch circuits.
-Each memory cell occupies two decider combinators (a write gate and a hold gate) and reserves the `signal-W` virtual signal for write enables.
+Memory in the DSL models **persistent state** using SR latch circuits or optimized arithmetic feedback loops.
+The compiler automatically chooses the most efficient implementation based on usage patterns.

 ### Memory Declaration